 From all of the projects entered, three will be awarded the Swisscom IoT Climate Award.
 The winning companies will receive the exclusive Swisscom IoT Climate Award trophy designed in wood In addition, cash prizes from the Swisscom Energy Efficiency Fund will be awarded.
 The winning company will receive CHF 20,000, the second- and third-place companies will receive CHF 10,000 and CHF 5,000 respectively.

-To celebrate IoT Day 2021, the IoT Climate Award was presented to three innovative companies.
+To celebrate IoT Day 2022, the IoT Climate Award was presented to four innovative companies.

 The winning company in 2021 is Nexxiot.
 Nexxiot optimises the logistics of cargo transport trains with its IoT solution.
 The greater transparency regarding the locations and routes of the individual wagons can significantly increase the efficiency and capacity utilisation of the trains, meaning that more goods can be transported by rail in a climate-friendly manner with the same number of wagons.